 [!NOTE] This module explores the core principles of The Transformer Architecture, deriving solutions from first principles and hardware constraints to build world-class, production-ready expertise.

-The Transformer processes the entire sentence at once (Parallelism) and uses a mechanism called Self-Attention to understand relationships between words regardless of how far apart they are.
+In 2017, Google researchers published the paper “Attention Is All You Need”, introducing the Transformer.
+It solved both problems simultaneously by completely discarding recurrence and processing the entire sequence at once (Parallelism), using a mechanism called Self-Attention to understand relationships between words regardless of how far apart they are.

 2. The GPT Architecture (Decoder-Only)